 SIP or Systematic Investment Plan is a financial tool that helps to create wealth by enabling an investor to invest a fixed amount regularly (weekly, monthly, quarterly) in a mutual fund scheme.
 Since here the investing is done in regular intervals the amount of risk associated with market instability is reduced effectively.

 You can think of SIP as a type of Recurring deposit for mutual funds with fund houses and brokers promoting this to help people grow their money.
 The evidence of how much your investment is worth is calculated with the help of a SIP calculator.
-The difference in recurring deposits and SIP being that in the recurring deposit you get a fixed return given by bank where in case if sip plans it is dependent on a range of market factors.
+The difference between recurring deposits and SIP being that in the recurring deposit you get a fixed return given by the bank where in the case of sip plans it is dependent on a range of market factors.
 Benefits of sip investment over lump-sum investments are numerous.

 Step-up SIP is increasing the value of your SIP value in a periodic interval.
 Every year when your salary or income increases, you should try to increase the SIP by a similar percentage so that your income can grow accordingly.